research-outcome/LLM-Game-Benchmark/README.md

 # LLM Game Benchmark
-This repository is developed to evaluate Large Language Models (LLMs) via Game Playing.
+This <a href="https://github.com/research-outcome/LLM-Game-Benchmark">repository</a> is developed to evaluate Large Language Models (LLMs) via Game Playing.
 It includes the following components:
 - A leaderboard to view and compare the results of previous games among LLMs.
 We **welcome submissions** to the leaderboard.
 To review the current status of the leaderboard, please see the <a href="leaderboard">leaderboard</a> folder.

 - An extensible game simulation software to test LLMs via games such as Tic-Tac-Toe, Connect Four, and Gomoku.
 For more information and try out the game simulations, please see the <a href="game-simulation">game simulation</a> folder.